 Between Aug.
 2018 and Mar.
-2019, hackers accessed the billing and medical data of American Medical Collection Agency.
+2019, hackers accessed the billing and medical data of the American Medical Collection Agency.
 Customer PII including credit card numbers, bank account details, medical data and Social Security numbers even showed up on the dark web.

-AMCA handles billing for numerous health care companies, but Quest Diagnostics, a blood testing business, was the first to get mentioned in the media.
+AMCA handles billing for numerous health care companies, but Quest Diagnostics, a blood-testing business, was the first to get mentioned in the media.
 Nearly 12 million Quest Diagnostic patients got affected by the AMCA breach, the second Quest-related breach in the last three years.

 The next company to make the headlines in the AMCA breach was LabCorp, a medical testing company headquartered in Burlington, North Carolina.
-Shortly after the Quest Diagnostics data leak became public knowledge, LabCorp announced that 7.7 million of their customers were affected by the same breach.
+Shortly after the Quest Diagnostics data leak became public knowledge, LabCorp announced that 7.7 million of its customers were affected by the same breach.
 Like Quest, LabCorp used AMCA as a third-party collections agency.